BruceChanJianLe/cpp-concurrency/README.md

 - Use mutex to syncrhonize data access
 - Never leak a handle of data to outside world (Do not allow user function to take mutex lock resources as an arguement.)
 - Design interface appropriately (Sometime by combining a set of actions instead of separating them.)
+- If data that we are accessing are simple, prefer atomic instead of using mutex.

 **Mutex - Mutual exclusion**

 - std::mutex _mu
 - std::lock_guard<std::mutex> guard(_mu)
 - std::unique_lock<std::mutex> lock(_mu)
+- std::recursive_mutex _mu
+- _mu.try_lock()
+- std::shared_mutex (read and write lock)

 **Example 1**
 ```cpp